felfelyuen/tp/docs/DeveloperGuide.md

 1. When the command is executed using `CommandCreateFlashcard#executeCommand()`, the `Deck#createFlashcard()` method is called.
 2. Then, `Deck#checkQuestionAndAnswer()` checks if the arguments are valid, according to the previously mentioned [conditions](#before-creating-the-flashcard-these-conditions-must-be-satisfied).
 3. If it is valid, the question and answer strings will be passed to create a new `Flashcard` object.
-4. A success message will then be shown to the user.
+4. A success message will then be shown to the user upon completion.

 **Note**: The lifeline for `CommandCreateFlashcard` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.

 #### Why is it implemented this way?

 - The user has to select a deck before creating a flashcard, which prevents flashcards from being created and not being in any decks.
--
 - Each command eg `CommandCreateFlashcard` is a separate class, allowing the code to achieve the **Separation of Concerns** design principle.
 - The tags `/q` and `/a` are compulsory to prevent improper creation of Flashcard objects.
 - Any text after the first `/q` or `/a` tag will be considered as `QUESTION` or `ANSWER` respectively, to simplify the usage of the command and allow for a greater range of characters in the question.